open-xchange/appsuite-middleware/documentation/administration/http_client_configuration.md

 Further previous version of the Open Xchange Server have already properties configuring HTTP clients.
 Just to given an example, the configuration for the iCAL feed feature can be found [here](https://documentation.open-xchange.com/components/middleware/config/latest/#mode=tags&tag=ICal%20Calendar%20Provider).
-These properties will stay untouched and will overwrite the defaults set with {{com.openenexchange.httpclient.*}}, like described above, too.
+These properties will stay untouched and will overwrite the defaults set with `com.openenexchange.httpclient.*`, like described above, too.

 ## Level 3 - Client specific configuration